jcholewa/Northcoders-News-back-end/README2.md

 ## Installing

-A step by step series of examples that tell you how to get a development env running.

-Fork this project on GitHub by clicking "Fork" in the top right of the GitHub page.
+Fork this project on GitHub by clicking "Fork" in the top right of this GitHub page.
 This will fork it to your GitHub profile, creating a copy of the repository.

 Clone the project from GitHub by clicking the green "Clone or download" button and copying the provided URL.

 Navigate on your local machine's command line to the directory you want to clone the project into, and type: